PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 expression from the second assignment while resolving both to the same owner.
 No tensor-count proxy is added, and the staged counter remains unused by a reconciliation guard.

+The preceding terminal affine recovery has eleven ordered child owners and twelve declared mutation keys; the final sanitizer owns two keys.
+Child prune conditions differ, so strict characterization requires raw tuple propagation, exact eleven-result validation, fixed-key extraction, and one cluster-wide net prune counter.
+Only the second of two production recovery calls may stage count/results/summary; the first remains an expression.